pyalarmdotcom/alarmdotcom/README.md

 ## Additional Features

-Aside from control and alarm status information (disarmed/armed home/armed away) the plugin also publishes the status of individual sensors (contact/motion/glass break) as a comma-separated string within variable sensor_status.
+Aside from control and alarm status information (disarmed/armed home/armed away), the plugin also publishes the status of individual sensors (contact/motion/glass break) as a comma-separated string within variable sensor_status.
 This information can be parsed into individual binary sensors within the Home Assistant configuration.yaml as follows:

 ```yaml
 # Example configuration.yaml entry for Binary Sensors